Are you a school administrator? Yes No x to close

 Is an archaeology degree worth it?

-Absolutely!
-An archaeology degree is worth the time, money, and effort invested with the payoff being an exciting and profitable career with great job opportunities across the globe!
-Use your GI Bill benefits and other educational entitlements (such as Yellow Ribbon benefits, scholarships, and grants) and you can earn a spectacular degree and an exciting career without spending a dime!
+Use your GI Bill benefits and other educational entitlements (such as Yellow Ribbon benefits, scholarships, and grants) and you can earn a degree toward a spectacular degree and an exciting career.

 Ready to start your Degree in Archaeology?
 Check out these great programs available at our partner schools: